-To Shut Down a Server
+To Shut Down an 8.x Server

-- Step 1 On the server that will not be shut down, log on to Cisco Unity Connection Serviceability. - Step 2 On the Tools menu, click Cluster Management. - Step 3 On the Cluster Management page, locate the server that you want to shut down. - Step 4 If the server that you want to shut down has Secondary status, skip to Step 5.
+- Step 1 On the server that will not be shut down, sign in to Cisco Unity Connection Serviceability. - Step 2 From the Tools menu, select Cluster Management. - Step 3 On the Cluster Management page, locate the server that you want to shut down. - Step 4 If the server that you want to shut down has Secondary status, skip to Step 5.